yl10320/Yuning_Li/README.md

 # Yuning_Li
 Below are projects done by Yuning (from the most recent to the earliest).

+## Quantitative Trading and Price Impact
+First established the data scope, encompassing various dataframes storing trading volumes, market prices, spreads, and stock information.
+Fitting OW, Reduced form, and Bouchaud price impact models and pre-computed impact models, conducted fitting procedures.
+Analyzed the models' performance using metrics such as in-sample and out-of-sample $R^2$ values.

+Developed a backtest engine to adjust prices for impact effects and evaluate the trading strategy's impact on prices.
+Generated synthetic alphas based on binned sample data, considering both basic and overnight return synthetic alphas.
+Devised optimal trading strategy based on a heuristic target impact formula, with performance metrics including correlation between alpha and returns, expected daily PnLs, Sharpe ratios, transaction costs, and maximum daily drawdowns.

+Conducted sensitivity analysis and stress testing, exploring the effects of varying alpha strength and introducing latency.

 ## Simulation of Arbitrage-Free Implied Volatility Surfaces
 Addressed arbitrage constraints on call option prices and introduced a penalty function to quantify static arbitrage violations.
 Proposing a Weighted Monte Carlo method, which aimed to penalize arbitrage for paths generated from a baseline model and resample according to the penalization.